syncfusion-content/javascript-docs/js/Gantt/Editing.md

 ## Taskbar Editing

 Update the task details by interactions such as resizing and dragging the taskbar.
+Taskabr editing can be enabled by setting [allowGanttChartEditing](/api/js/ejgantt#members:allowganttchartediting) as `true`.
 The following code example shows you how to enable taskbar resizing in Gantt control.

 {% highlight javascript %}